-And since it’s a very well-known social media platform you might have wondered as a real estate professional whether it is good or rather good enough for your industry.
+And since it’s a very well-known social media platform you might have wondered as a real estate agent whether it is good or rather good enough for your industry.

 When it comes to generating leads, it is good enough, as long as you focus on Twitter’s paid ads platform.
 There, you can bank on a cost per sale of $422.

 The situation is quite different when you want to use it to generate leads by first building an organic reach with many followers.

 In this article, I will first discuss what Twitter is, its current statistics, and then I’ll be doing some marketing math to compare using the organic Twitter follower route with the paid ads one.

 What it is and What the Twitter Statistics are Saying

 Twitter is basically a blogging platform that allows you to post so-called “tweets” the limit of 280 characters.
 This is also called “microblogging”.

 Additional to text-based posts (tweets) you can also use pictures and videos.

 If Twitter users have interesting and engaging content to offer, other users can follow them.

 Once you follow other users, you will see what they posted on your ‘timeline’.
 So, the principle is similar to Facebook, LinkedIn and other social media platforms.